 - Stunted growth

 Move grow lights up.
 If you are growing peppers from seed indoors, your grow light may be too close to your plants.
-If you are using an LED light, it should probably be at least 12-15 inches from the plant leaves.
+If you are using an LED light, it should probably be at least 12-15 inches from the plant leaves, depending on the light’s power.
 Read up on your specific light unit and be sure that your plants have enough space.

 Increase airflow.
-Plant edema is caused by environmental conditions, especially poor air circulation.
+Plant edema is caused by environmental conditions, especially poor air circulation and over-watering.
 If your plants appear to have white crystallized bumps along the underside of leaves, they may have edema.
 Increase airflow with a fan if indoors, or by spacing peppers farther apart outdoors.

 Don’t over-water.
 We’ll say it again, over-watering is bad!
 Don’t provide too much water for your pepper plants.
 It can cause curling leaves, too.

 I hope this article helped you diagnose your pepper plant problems.
-While these are by no means the only issues you may have with your pepper plants, it is definitely the most common problems we have seen.
+While these are by no means the only issues you may have with your pepper plants, they are definitely the most common problems we have seen.

 Keep a close eye on your plants, look out for any changes, and most importantly, keep them healthy and happy with enough nutrients, water and sunlight!
 Happy pepper gardening.